anfindsen/CorrelationEqCausation/docs/data.markdown

 ### **Data cleaning**

 Before looking at the results of our analysis, we need to discuss a limitation of ours: overlap of clean data.
 As we use data from 3 different sources, the overlap of movies and actors accounts for a fragment of the total data.
 However, as we want to have equality in the analysis of our features, we need to include the same datapoints for all parts of our analysis.
-Thus we removed all datapoints with unknown values from our study.
+Thus we remove all datapoints with unknown values from our study.
 Of course this can change the distribution of the data.

 On the carousel below you can observe the distribution changes in relevant features before and after dropping.
 The left plot shows the distribution of all data points and the right the distribution of datapoints that were nominated.